 Taking action and moving through your grief isn’t about staying in that dark place in your head; it’s about bringing your head and heart into the light.
 Moving past grief after divorce is possible for you, but remember: overcoming your grief is a choice.
 Are you ready to find out what comes after divorce?

 SAS women are those amazing ladies you meet who are entirely committed to rebuilding their lives after divorce — on their own terms.
-If you are discerning, newly divorced and independent, you are invited to experience SAS for Women firsthand and schedule your free, 45-minute, private consultation.
+If you are discerning, newly divorced and independent, you are invited to experience SAS for Women firsthand and schedule your FREE 15–minute consultation.
 Whether you work further with us or not, we’ll help you understand what your next, black and white steps are for walking into your BRAVE unknown.